zmorehouse/COMP3310-Gopher/readme.md

 Fix malformed file and error it
 Check logic for buffer size
 Redo wireshark screenshot
-Intialize visited_directories with original directory More detail in error messages
+More detail in error messages
-Comments on script
-Rename to connect.py
-Past in program final output
+Paste in program final output